vsokhoyan/selected_projects/README.md

 ---

-### Foundation Models and Sequence Analysis: RNA, LLMs, and Biological Sequences
+### Foundation Models and Scientific AI: RNA, LLMs, and Biological Sequences

 Evaluation and application of modern foundation models to scientific prediction tasks, including biological sequence